Hozny/University-Notes/ECON140W/ECON140w.md

 - If we divide the amount of real income by the number of workers that produced it, we have real output (real GDP) per worker
 - To be even more accurate - we might want to measure real output per hour of work

+## **International Sector**
+## Exchange rate
+- In this course the value of other currencies in Canadian dollars is the exchange rate
+  - If the price increases, the Canadian dollar is weaker
+  - If the price decreases, the Canadian dollar is stronger

+Net Exports are called the **trade balance**
+# <p style="text-align: center;"> 21/1/20 </p>

+## Chapter 21
+Intro:
+- We build simplest possible short-run macroeconomic model
+- Learn techniques and definitions
+- Even this model has
+- Central idea:
+  - Desired expenditure (aggregate demand) will equal Actual Expenditure = Actual output
+  - We are trying to understand fluctuations in actual output/income/GDP by understanding spending decisions by households and firms
 # <p style="text-align: center;"> 16/1/20 </p>
 ## Short-run movements in output
 ##